aiden-dai/ai-tflite-opencv/README.md

 # ai-tflite-opencv
-Use Tensorflow Lite + OpenCV to do object detection, classification, and Pose detection.
+This repo contains codes that use Tensorflow (or Tensorflow Lite) + OpenCV to do object detection, classification, and Pose detection.

-## pre-requisite
+## Pre-requisite

 - Installed Tensorflow (or Tensorflow Lite)
 - Installed OpenCV